Harrysauruss/Finance_Tracker_Neon/README.md

 ## Usage

-- Log in to your Neon Bank account
+1. Log in to your Neon Bank account
-- Navigate to Profile > Account Statements
+2. Go to Profile > Account Statements
-- Download the yearly statement in CSV format (named "Year XXXX.csv")
+3. Download your statement as CSV (typically named "Year XXXX.csv")
+4. In Neon Finance Tracker:
-- In the Neon Finance Tracker app, click on "Upload Statement"
+   - Click "Upload Statement" on the dashboard
    - Select your downloaded CSV file
-- The application will automatically process and display your financial data
+   - Wait for the automatic processing and categorization

 ## CSV File Format
 The application expects the Neon Bank CSV format with the following columns: